 Approximately 600+ riders, 250+ volunteers, and 100+ guests are expected to attend/participate.

-The HCRA is the largest fundraiser for nine local non-profit organizations: AIDS Services of Austin, allgo, CARE Program, Community Action, Friends of David Powell Health Center, Out Youth, Project Transitions, Waterloo Counseling, and the Wright House Wellness Center.
+The HCRA is the largest fundraiser for nine local non-profit organizations: AIDS Services of Austin, allgo, ASHwell, CARE Program, Community Action, Friends of David Powell Health Center, Out Youth, Project Transitions, and Waterloo Counseling Center.

 These organizations provide a continuum of critical HIV/AIDS services that include: prevention/education, medical care, housing, hospice, dental care, transportation, food pantry, case management, HIV testing, financial assistance, practical support, substance abuse, and mental health services.